75 Years…and still tapping!

 UPDATE DUE TO COVID-19:

-If you have already purchased a ticket, it will be carried over to the new date.
-If you have any questions, please contact email@example.com
+If you have already purchased a ticket, we will be in touch soon.
+If you have any questions, please contact firstname.lastname@example.org

 It all started back in 1945 when six young women bonded over a love of musical theatre and decided to do something about it.
 Norah, Bernice and Gwynedd Hughes, Barbara Gurney, Pamela Terry and Jean Harness founded the Victoria Gilbert and Sullivan Society before the year was over.
 Within ten months they produced their first hit production, HMS Pinafore.
 After this first success the society mounted six more Gilbert and Sullivan productions at the Royal Theatre.
 Into the 1950s the society began branching out to include Broadway musicals, prompting the society to change its name in 1952 to the Victoria Gilbert and Sullivan Operatic Society and eventually to Victoria Operatic Society in 1962.

 Since then we’ve been hard at work creating musicals featuring the talents of our volunteers both on and off the stage.
 VOS has produced over 140 musicals, from well known classics to modern favourites and a few Victoria premieres!
 In 2019 our dedicated volunteers gave approximately 34,000 hours of their time to VOS.
 We are proud to carry on the work started by that band of intrepid women in 1945.